 Volunteer at an animal shelter

 Four-legged friends need companionship during the holidays, too.
-Many dogs and cats are housed in shelters, especially right around the holidays.
+Many dogs and cats are housed in shelters, especially around this time of year.

 You can do your part to help look after the animals housed there by volunteering by donating food or other supplies.
 You can even foster a pet until it’s ready to move to a new home.
 Check out the list below for some local animal shelters in your area: